TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

     Angle amplitude of the branch deviation caused by the influence of wind (in degrees).
 The default value is 0.3.

 *Detail Bending > Bending Frequency*
-    Detail bendind frequency.
+    Detail bending frequency.
 The default value is 1.0.

 *Detail Bending > Leaves Stiffness (R)*
     Text field for specifying the name of the vertex color layer which contains the information about the stiffness of leaves.
 Can be left empty.